wp-plugins/game-server-status/readme.txt

 1. Upload the plugin folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Read the plugin documentation available found in the WordpPress Admin sidebar of the plugin

 == Frequently Asked Questions ==